Frequently Asked Questions

 - Around 9:00pm to 10:00pm the dogs are let outside for a potty break.
 Then they return to the inside and the lights are dimmed to encourage sleep.
 Light music may be played to distract from outside noises.
 During days with fireworks, white noise or bass-heavy music may be played to camouflage the sound.

 - The dogs go to sleep on the airbeds and have in-room supervision by staff throughout the night.
 Most nights the dogs sleep through the night, but if a dog wants to have an overnight potty break or two, then the caretaker can let them outside to go potty as needed.
 Any indoor accidents from puppies are immediately cleaned and disinfected.

 All visits are appointment only.
 We cannot accept walk-ins, as we have a maximum capacity rule that we have to follow.
 Our property is also our private residence, so we like to know who will be coming to our home business for security purposes.

 Please be mindful of our business hours so we can provide uninterrupted service to our guests.
 Dogs do best with a structured and predictable schedule, so we like to minimize disturbances.

-We do not change hours for weekends or any holidays!
+We do not change hours for any holidays at this time!

 We are also open on “snow days” and other severe weather days, since we live on-site.